€9,60Add to CartSummer

 Salix alba – Willows love water and when they get it, they literally shoot out.
 Twigs easily grow more than 20 leaves long.
 Its leaves are covered with tiny hairs, shading the tree a whitish, pale green color.

-Tilia ✕ europaea – Common linden.
-Linden trees are popular street trees.
-They are also a favorite with bees, who love their abundant flowers.
+Tilia ✕ europaea – linden trees are popular street trees, and they are also a favorite with bees, who love their abundant flowers.

 Platanus ✕ acerifolia – Londen plane trees line city streets all around the world.
 Its striking camouflage bark and deep green foliage make this tree stand out.